-The Technology Association of Georgia (TAG), the state’s leading association dedicated to the promotion and economic advancement of Georgia’s technology industry, today announced Dune Medical Devices as one of its Top 40 Innovative Technology Companies in Georgia.
+The Technology Association of Georgia (TAG), the state’s leading association dedicated to the promotion and economic advancement of Georgia’s technology industry, today announced Dilon Devices as one of its Top 40 Innovative Technology Companies in Georgia.
 TAG will recognize this prestigious group at The Summit 2018 on March 20th and 21st, 2018, at the Cobb Galleria Centre.

 TAG’S Top 40 Awards recognize Georgia-based technology companies for their innovation, financial impact, and their efforts at spreading awareness of Georgia’s technology initiatives throughout the U.S. and globally.
 This year’s Top 40 were selected from among over 100 applications submitted by companies from across Georgia.